SwayamRao/Network_Analyzer/version 1/README.md

 - `filename`: The filename to store the results
 - `ip_range`: The IP range to scan (in CIDR notation, e.g., `192.168.1.0/24`)
 - `iface`: The network interface to use for scanning (e.g., `wlan0`)

+## Contact
+For any inquiries or support, please contact me at work.mail.g@proton.me